-Intent
+Intent & Implementation

 At Wingrave Church of England School we believe that reading is the gateway to learning and has high priority across the whole curriculum.
 Our intent is that all children read with fluency and understanding, equipping them to become readers for life.
 We strive to promote confidence in the children as readers and for them to become aware of reading as a source of communication, information, research, interest and pleasure.
-Across the curriculum, high quality engaging texts provide all children with opportunities to read across a wide selection of genres.
+Across the curriculum, high quality engaging texts provide all of our children with opportunities to read across a wide selection of genres.
 Our children enjoy a range of texts linked to their class topics, which supports the acquisition of subject specific vocabulary.
-Daily throughout the school, children read individually, share class novels, read in small groups and are read to by adults.
-Our curriculum closely follows the aims of the English National Curriculum (2014) to enable all children to:
+Throughout the school, children also read individually, share class novels, read in small groups and are read to by adults.
+Through accurate assessment, where gaps in learning are identified, interventions and additional support ensure all children make progress to support them in accessing the full curriculum.
+We want our children to develop a love of reading and become lifelong readers with the skills they need for life and beyond school.
+To support the children's love for reading we ensure that we invite visiting authors to our school, ask the children to recommend reading books for our school library, host visiting book fairs and also encourage the children to dress up as their favourite book characters for World Book Day.